arnaudcasame/js-data-structures-algorithms/c-linked-list/README.md

 next (property)| The node that the current node is pointing to.

-### The Linked-List Class blueprint
+### The Circularly Linked-List Class blueprint
 | Elements | Details |
 |----------------------|-------------------|
-head (property) | Is the first node of the Linked-List insert (function) | Adds a node next the current node of the linked-list display (function) | Removes element from the top of the stack remove (function) | Returns element that is at the top of the stack find (function) | Removes all the elements from a stack
+head (property) | Is the first node of the Linked-List insert (function) | Adds a node next to the end of the linked-list display (function) | Displays the nodes of the Circularly Linked List remove (function) | Removes the node corresponding to the specified element from the Circularly Linked List find (function) | Finds the node corresponding to the specified element